IanMadd/academic/content/portfolio/Data_Tables.md

 ***

 <br>
-You can use `apply()` on a data.table to apply a function to each column:
+You can use `apply` on a data table to apply a function to each column:
 ```
 > sapply(MTCarsDT, class)